ABOUT ME

 The clarity and tools I developed through coaching led me to centre my career around what I am most passionate about: supporting the ADHD community.
 I decided to do this by becoming an ADHD coach, enabling others to experience the transformative force of coaching.

-I completed my training with ADDCA, the global leader and pioneer in ADHD Coach Training, accredited by both ICF and PAAC and am currently working towards my cetification.
+I trained with ADDCA, the global leader and pioneer in ADHD Coach Training, accredited by both ICF and PAAC and obtained AACC certification (ADDCA Associate Certified Coach).

 This process also led me to centre my academic research on reconceptualising ADHD and bridging the gap between the neurodiversity model and the disorder model of psychiatric conditions, to facilitate the dialogue between clinicians and neurodiversity advocates.
 You can find out more about my research here.
 I now see my coaching practice and academic research as intertwined and mutually beneficial.
 My coaching method is informed by my philosophical work on it, as well as the latest empirical literature I need to constantly churn on for my research.
 The critical thinking skills I developed over the years as an academic philosopher help me be a reflective thinking partner.
 In turn, my academic research benefits from the more direct, intituve, and humane understanding of ADHDers that coaching affords me.

-When not coaching, writing, speaking in public, or spending time with my family, I can be found designing and sewing colourful clothes, practising yoga, cross fit, and pole dancing, or learning a new crafting technique.
+When not coaching, writing, speaking in public, or spending time with my family, I can be found designing and sewing colourful clothes, practising yoga and crossfit, weightlifting, or learning a new crafting technique.

 Get in touch